Thiebosh/M1_S2_parallele_distribue/README.md

 Step5 :
 - stop synchronization at any time ? => already done for workers, usefull for scanner?

-todo : rework close condition. await asyncio.sleep(0.2) at the end of synchronize_directory won't be sufficient in case of heavy work which will throw one or more of the workers out of thoses 0.2s of "danger closing zone"

 V3
 replace threads by process "just to see"